brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

 5.0.3
     - [Bugfix] Use the Krexx error callback in the LogFileList collector.
     - [Bugfix] Outdated link to the documentation license.
-    - [Bugfix] Prevent reading a deleted meta data json file.
+    - [Bugfix] Prevent reading a deleted meta data Json file.
     - [Bugfix] Updated the Aimeos debug method analysis to Aimeos 23.
     - [Bugfix] Let the fluid caller finder find simple strings.
     - [Bugfix] Possible warning in file reader.